ed-rhilbert/cpagent/docs/model.md

 Given an original valid timetable and a delay, the goal of the model is to find the best values for the times at which trains enter/leave the zones, that minimize the total induced delay, under the constraints that
 - the trains follow their trajectories, i.e. a given succession of steps,
+  - A train can be in multiple zones at the same time (for example its head can be in a zone while its tail is in another zone).
+The time between the entry of a train in a zone and the exit from the precedent zone is computed based on the valid timetable.
 - two trains can not be in the same zone at the same time,
 - the trains can not go faster than a reference given by a standalone base simulation,
 - trains can stop at stations, decelerate in blocks between stations,
 - trains can not stop or decelerate on switches.
+- OPTIONAL : trains cannot overtake

 ## Input data